P-p-H-d/mlib/README.md

 * `each(item, container)`

 > [!Note]
-> that only short names are defined in this header which may be
+> Only short names are defined in this header which may be
 > incompatible with your own namespace (This header is still a WIP)

 _________________